10 years after Guinea stadium massacre, justice is elusive

 "Nowadays, the government does nothing to help us.
 We are left to ourselves," the 51-year-old said.

 The soldiers blocked exits and methodically opened fire.
-At least 109 people including Bah were sexually assaulted, with some soldiers using bayonets or batons.
+At least 109 people were sexually assaulted, with some soldiers using bayonets or batons.

 The security forces later removed the bodies from the stadium and from morgues, burying them in mass graves to cover up the massacre, according to Human Rights Watch.